 Step 4: Once the rooting process is finished, you will get the following message: Root Successfully.

 That’s it.
 Now you have successfully finished rooting LG G6 without the computer.
-For confirmation, open up your Apps menu and look for KingUser app.
+For confirmation, open up your Apps menu and look for the KingUser app.
 If you can find it there, your device is successfully rooted.
 Alternatively, you can confirm the root privileges of your smartphone by using the Root Checker app.

 If you would like to replace the KingUser app (installed by Kingroot) with SuperSU, follow our guide to replace KingUser with SuperSU.
-Also, if you would like to unroot LG G6 smartphone, you can follow our guide to remove kinguser and unroot Android device.
+Also, if you would like to unroot the LG G6 smartphone, you can follow our guide to remove kinguser and unroot Android device.